Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 EXPLORE

-It is noted throughout the Sydney Mint's history that it experimented with both milled and plain edge.
+It is noted throughout the Sydney Mint's history that it experimented with both grained and plain edge.
 The Melbourne Mint's plain edge strikings were kept within minting circles.
-Both plain edge and milled edge examples of Sydney Mint proofs are noted in collector's hands.
+Both plain edge and grained edge examples of Sydney Mint proofs are noted in collector's hands.

 Barrie Winsor records in his notes the production of a specimen sovereign in 1879.
 Unique.
 He also notes that it is impaired.